 Check out: our full review on 23 and Me DNA.

 While mere curiosity might be reason enough for many of us to want to explore our Native American roots, there are other benefits to proving your ancestry.
 For the most part, specific Native American tribes can provide financial, collegiate entry, and job acquisition assistance in case you’re proven to have enough Native blood to be considered a bonafied member.
 But it’s not always that easy to be welcomed into a specific Native American tribe.

-Native American tribes are sovereign nations and just like any other nation, you can’t just become a member because a DNA tests says you’ve got some of those genes from a couple centuries back.
-Membership criteria changes from tribe to tribe, but for the most part, they will require:
+Native American tribes are sovereign nations and just like any other nation, you can’t just become a member because a DNA tests says you’ve got some of those genes from a couple of centuries back.
+Membership criteria change from tribe to tribe, but for the most part, they will require: